crowding/ansible-role-audio/notes.md

 # Linux Audio setup / Troubleshooting

+## NOTE

+The following describes a manual setup/troubleshooting process; I actually implement my audio setup via Ansible; so any time this talks about adding packages or writing things to config files, that's implemented in the Ansible role.
+This file details some of the troubleshooting I did on the way to a having that config.

 ## Goals

 I want to be able to stream music from any mobile device (laptop,